Vinoshan/Social-Network-API/README.md

 ## Description

 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
 In this project, we have built an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 The application utilizes Express.js for routing, a MongoDB database, and the Mongoose ODM.
+(Comments in this project are for educational purposes only.)

 - [NoSQL: Social Network API](#nosql-social-network-api)
   - [Description](#description)